hawkinsw/quic-wg-wiki/First-Implementation-Draft.md

 * Address validation and HelloRetryRequest - This need not be stateless, but implementations need to support HelloRetryRequest in TLS for other reasons.
 Address validation must be supported.

-* Transport parameters - This includes sending and parsing all the mandatory parameters.
-Implementations will also have to validate version negotiation and fail the handshake if that is not successful.

 * Authentication for cleartext - FNV-1a authentication will be needed.
 Implementations will be expected to verify this and discard packets that are not correct.

 * PADDING frames - The first client packet will be padded to 1280 octets (policing of this limit at the server would also be good).